robjm16/domain_specific_ChatGPT/README_for_domain_specific_ChatGPT.md

 The best paragaphs are then attached to the question as "context" and fed back to ChatGPT for an answer.
 My program also instructs ChatGPT to say, "Sorry, I don't know," if it is asked a question where it does not have good information.
 (ChatGPT can be overly confident and completely wrong,  but there are ways to control for this.)

-Lastly, ChatGPt combines the question, the added domain content and the model's inherent natural language skills to produce a response.
+Lastly, ChatGPT combines the question, the added domain content and the model's inherent natural language skills to produce a response.

 Below is an example of a question within the interface:

 ![image](https://github.com/robjm16/domain_specific_ChatGPT/blob/main/interface_example.png?raw=true)

 ## The ChatGPT Ecosystem
-OpenAI was founded in 2015 by a group including Elon Musk, and, as mentioned earlier, Microsoft as a key partner and investor.
+OpenAI was founded in 2015 by a group including Elon Musk, with Microsoft as a key partner and investor.

 Microsoft plans to integrate ChatGPT with many of its offerings.
 For example, it could be incorporated into Microsoft Word and PowerPoint apps for writing, summarization and editing purposes.
 It could be used to augment Microsoft’s Bing search engine, providing direct answers to questions along with site links based on a more semantic search engine.
 ChatGPT’s coding assistance abilities could be integrated with Microsoft’s Visual Studio code editing product.
 Microsoft already has Github Copilot, a code auto-completion tool, and some coders are already using Copilot and GPT3 in tandem to improve their productivity.
 Lastly,  Micorosoft Azure’s cloud computing services could leverage GPT3 into its AI capabilities – for example, for large companies seeking to retrain ChatGPT on domain-specific content.